-• Find - Find text string in the current notebook, with the options with the options match full word, match cell, search+replace within closed cells.
+• Replace - Find and replace text string in the current notebook, with the options match full word, match cell, search+replace within closed cells.
 Short command Ctrl+H.

-• Replace - Find and replace text string in the current notebook, of HTML code and the menu item Edit->View Expression let the user switch between viewing the text or the internal HTML representation.
+• View expression - Text in a cell is stored internally as a subset of HTML code and the menu item Edit->View Expression let the user switch between viewing the text or the internal HTML representation.
 Changes made to the HTML code will affect how the text is displayed.